ab4464/pc2748.github.io/README.md

 # Simple Lesson Website

-This website is an instructional website that teaches people how to speak the Italian language.
+This website is an instructional tool that teaches people how to speak the Italian language.
 It provides a number of applications that are designed to help students learn Italian in a fun and creative way.
 The applications use visuals, audio, and text-based instruction to help students gain a beginner's understanding of the Italian language.

 Apps